In the Beginning

 Why We Do What We Do

-In short, we do what we do because students need more guidance and support exploring the wide range of potential career paths.
+In short, we do what we do because students need and deserve more guidance and support exploring the wide range of potential career paths.
 We don’t want smart students getting lost in the chaos that is the job market; we want them to chart their own career paths and we want it to be fun.
 We started uConnect to help career centers facilitate this experience, making it easy for them to engage students in their offerings so that graduating students are prepared to navigate whatever path they choose.

 If you share this mission or have a similar story, I’d love to hear from you.
 Drop me a note at firstname.lastname@example.org or about how uConnect supports colleges and universities.